-What happens if some or all of my request is refused?
+What happens if some or all of your request is refused

 The first stage is to contact us to request a review of your request.
 The General Data Protection Regulation does not specify how long a review should take but in most cases the Council will attempt to review your request within 20 working days.